abhiSyncd/Java-Threads-Step-By-Step/2-b-Start-Pause-Interupt-Join-Threads/readMe.md

   ## 2)Running Thread

-     There’s no guarantee of which thread runs first as they are both started concurrently As JVM schedular makes descision about which runnable threads will go into 'RUNNING' state.
+     Thereâ€™s no guarantee of which thread runs first as they are both started concurrently As JVM schedular makes descision about which runnable threads will go into 'RUNNING' state.
      If you run this program again for several times, you will see sometimes the thread Thread-0 runs first, sometimes the thread main runs first.